 Similarly, Zolmitriptan would be in S3 “when in divided oral preparations containing 2.5 milligrams or less per dosage unit and when sold in a pack containing not more than 2 dosage units for the acute relief of

 migraine in patients who have a stable, well-established pattern of symptoms”.

-Both decisions would come into effect from 1 February 2021.
+Both decisions come into effect from 1 February 2021.

 Guild national president George Tambassis said the decision to down-schedule the medicines was a good outcome for patients.

 “Patients don’t know when a migraine is coming on and so have had to try to manage their medicines by having a prescription on hand in case they needed to fill it,” he said.

 “This very sensible decision by the delegate means that patients who have a stable, well-established pattern of symptoms, will be able to access sumatriptan and zolmitriptan for the acute relief of migraine when and where they need it”.

 “Importantly, being pharmacist-only medicines will ensure that patients receive the counselling and advice to ensure they are taking the medicine appropriately,” Mr Tambassis said.